MetaMask/metamask-docs/wallet/how-to/use-siwe.md

 # Use Sign-In with Ethereum

-You can set up [Sign-In with Ethereum (SIWE)](https://docs.login.xyz/) in your dapp to enable users to easily sign in to your dapp by authenticating with their MetaMask wallet.
+You can set up [Sign-In with Ethereum (SIWE)](https://docs.login.xyz/) to enable users to easily sign in to your dapp by authenticating with their MetaMask wallet.

 MetaMask supports the SIWE standard message format as specified in [ERC-4361](https://eips.ethereum.org/EIPS/eip-4361).
 When your dapp prompts a user to sign a message that follows the SIWE format,